 Immediate actions that we hope will yield outputs within the current FORTHEM funding period

-- Sustainability policy for the FORTHEM Alliance: Anna Roppelt (Mainz) has led the FORTHEM student body to develop a draft concept and more senior academics are now making contributions.
-We expect to present the policy for approval by the entire Alliance in February 2021.
-We also plan to evaluate the Sustainability of the Alliance through distribution of questionnaires asking people to tell us how much their current behaviours accord with the sustainability policy.
-We will disseminate results and information about the consequences of current behaviours, then repeat the questionnaire annually to evaluate if there has been any change as a result of ‘education’.
+- Sustainability policy for the FORTHEM Alliance: Anna Roppelt (Mainz) has led the FORTHEM student body to develop a draft concept and more senior academics have made contributions.
+The next step is to survey the alliance about their 'sustainability behaviours': (i) Student assistants from Mainz, Riga and Palermo evaluate the Sustainability of the Alliance through distribution of questionnaires asking people to tell us how much their current behaviours accord with the sustainability policy, (ii) disseminate results and information about the consequences of current behaviours, then repeat the questionnaire annually to evaluate if there has been any change as a result of ‘education'.
+For further info contact Gretha Boor.

-- “Sedimentary Basin Records of Earth’s climate” – This will include a modified version of a digital field class around Molinos, Teruel Province, Spain, that was delivered to Universität Mainz students in September 2020.
-We would like partner institutions (Mainz/Valencia/Dijon/Palermo) to contribute lectures over a semester so we can work toward a joint course for all Master level students in the Alliance in 2022.
+- “Sedimentary Basin Records of Earth’s climate” – Partner institutions (Mainz/Valencia/Dijon/Palermo) contribute online lectures and exercises over a semester so we can work toward a joint course for all Master level students in the Alliance.
+In August 2022 we will run a 5-day camp at Molinos with students from each partner institution.
 Please contact Virginia Toy (Mainz) if you already teach in this field and could contribute.
 3D-outcrop models used in this course look like this:

 - Waste recycling joint study course: Māris Kļaviņš(Riga) is working on development of this course and would appreciate contact from others who are interested in being part of it.
 There is funding for this available in Latvia, but materials will need to be presented in Latvian.